 We aim to present an easily understandable version of the latest medical research on MDS

-Evidence shows that when you are actively involved in your own care, treatment and support, it can improve your outcomes and experience of the disease.
+Learn about the latest research projects and use this information to discuss with your consultants or nurses: when you are actively involved in your own care, treatment and support, it can improve your outcomes and experience of the disease.

 All the articles listed in this page have been properly vetted for scientific accuracy.

 Watch also our Video Interviews with MDS Experts and read more on the MDS Clinical Trials currently recruiting in the UK.

 More than 70 participants representing medical specialists and nurses caring for MDS patients, MDS patient advocates, medical researchers and data managers, healthcare authorities, regulators, HTA experts and industry representatives gathered for the first MDS-RIGHT multi-stakeholder meeting on the 3 May 2017 in Valencia, Spain – in conjunction with the biannual MDS 2017 International Symposium.
 This project […]Read full story